Why Do Some Lavender Wax Melts Cause Reactions and Others Don’t?

 CLP (Classification, Labelling, and Packaging) regulations are like a safety guide for products containing potentially sensitive ingredients.
 They ensure that labels clearly list any chemicals that might pose a risk for people with allergies or sensitivities.

-Pets can be even more sensitive to fragrances than humans.
+Many pets can be more sensitive to airborne fragrance than people, which is why extra caution is recommended.
 If you share your home with furry friends, it's important to exercise extra caution with scented products: